Retronator/Pixel-Art-Academy/readme.md

 meteor update --all-packages
 ```

-Install NPM updates if needed, particularly `babel-runtime` and `bcrypt` might be missing.
+Install npm modules if needed, particularly `babel-runtime` and `bcrypt` might be missing.
 We've had that happen to some people.

 ```
 npm install babel-runtime